elenaara/ReadsGen/README.md

 Also a percentage identity between the generated sequence and the can be printed to the screen if it specified in the command.

+The "test_files" folder includes the reference sequence used for testing and an example of the output files for a read length of 100 and coverage of 10.